 - Successfully completed a CDL skill test examiners course that meets the requirements of 49 CFR 384.228(d), which covers the following areas;

 - Maintained a valid CDL test examiner certification.

-Under this waiver, states are not required to provide formal in-person or online training to the qualified Third Party CDL skill test examiners, but they must provide them with access to written training and instructional materials electronically or by other means.
+Under this waiver, states are not required to provide formal in-person or online training to the qualified third-party CDL skill test examiners, but they must provide them with access to written training and instructional material electronically or by other means.
 The materials required to be provided are listed in 49 CFR 384.228(c)(3), and include information on general knowledge tests, specialized knowledge tests selecting the appropriate tests and test forms, and knowledge test administration.
-Additionally, the FMCSA guidance that provides that a third party may not administer the CDL Knowledge test without the presence of a state driver’s license authority employee is inapplicable for the duration of this waiver.
+Additionally, the FMCSA guidance that provides that a third party may not administer the CDL Knowledge test out of the presence of a state driver’s license authority employee is inapplicable for the duration of this waiver.

-Here is the full text of the FMCSA’s waiver.
+For a full text of the FMCSA’s waiver, please see here.